gighive/gighive/docs/README.md

 ---

-## ⚙️  Option A: Install Virtualbox and Gighive as a vm on your Ansible controller machine.
+## ⚙️  Option A: Gighive as a virtualbox VM.
+Install Gighive as a vm on your Ansible controller machine.
 1. Install Virtualbox using Ansible.
 - Default shown below is the virtualbox install.
 - install_virtualbox=true will be set in the below Ansible command.